openscholars/openscholars.github.io/README.md

 ## Other Links

-Here are some useful links for getting involved in the Open Scholars Project.
+Here are some useful links for getting involved in the Open Scholars Project:

 * **Discord Page**